-Forsakar was in the municipality of Kristianstad.
-The municipality belonged to the county of Skåne.
+Forsakar was near the city and municipality of Kristianstad in Skåne County, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.

 Forsakar was near the village of Degeberga.

 So driving from Kristianstad, we would make our way to the E22, then continue south at the interchange to go south on the E22 for another 8km.

 We then took the turnoff on the left for the Route 19 towards Ystad.